Incidental holds & deposits are funds held by the resort to pay for services guests charge to their room during their stay and/or for damages caused.

 Not all guests use credit cards, however, either because they don’t have access to one, or because they prefer not to use that form of payment.

-In those situations, the hold can be paid with a debit card, which can be a pain as the funds are tied up for the duration of your trip.
+In those situations, the hold can be paid with a debit card, which can be a pain as actual cash is tied up for the duration of your trip.
 Obviously, having a large chunk of your gambling budget tied up on incidentals is a bummer.

 Few questions are asked more on Vegas-centric Facebook groups (check our group out by the way!) than “What is the incidental hold amount at _______________?”.

-Considering the sheer number of inquiries surrounding this topic, we figured it’d be helpful to compile a rundown of incidental hold amounts in Las Vegas by resort to help you plan accordingly.
+Considering the sheer number of inquiries surrounding this topic, I figured it’d be helpful to compile a rundown of incidental hold amounts in Las Vegas by resort to help you plan accordingly.

-We’ll frequently update this post, but as always, recommend you reach out to the hotel directly to confirm their incidental deposit policy.
+Note: I plan to frequently update this post but recommend you reach out to the hotel directly to confirm their incidental deposit policy as they change frequently.

 Incidental Hold Amounts on the Strip